Project | 01

 Personal reflections from field journals provide a window into students' affective responses to field experiences

 Student personal reflections offer a fascinating glimpse into the thoughts, experiences and emotions of students during field experiences.
-I am working with EEB graduate student David Esparza and ESS undergraduate, Jeannie Yamazaki to conduct qualitative analysis of a dataset of over 700 field journal personal reflections, from an introductory field biology course.
+I worked with EEB graduate student David Esparza and ESS undergraduate, Jeannie Yamazaki to conduct qualitative analysis of a dataset of over 700 field journal personal reflections, from an introductory field biology course.
 We are particularly interested in better understanding student affect in the field so that we can learn about how to make field courses more inclusive and accessible to all students.

 Project | 02